-The idea of getting out of your comfort zone is to put yourself into a state of more heightened mental awareness where you can be more productive, harness your creativity, learn to deal with unexpected changes and new things and find it easier to do all of this in the future.
+The idea of getting out of your comfort zone is to put yourself into a state of more heightened mental awareness where you can be more productive, harness your creativity, learn to deal with unexpected changes and new things and then find it easier to do all of this in the future.

 You can experience a different way of life

-Its’ likely things will operate differently in your new chosen home.
-The people there may react to things in a different way, or the culture as a whole may have different expectations and ways of doing things.
+Its’ likely things will operate differently in your chosen new home.
+The people there may react to situations in a different way, or the culture as a whole may have different expectations and ways of doing things.

 You can base yourself somewhere to travel more

-You can become stronger and more self confident
+You can become stronger and more self-confident

 While you still need to make the effort to learn a language when you move abroad, it’s your best opportunity to do so.
 If you move overseas alone you can move in with flatmates who speak the language and you’ll be forced to learn at least the basics!

 You can create unexpected connections

 I’m not saying you shouldn’t move abroad with a friend, or move to where you know people, but there’s something to be said for being forced to go out and make connections of your own in a new place.

 You can improve your career opportunities

 Maybe not the most important (says the person who has changed “career” with every country) but international experience on a CV can make you stand out to future employers.

-Of course, the idea can be intimidating, but pushing through that fear could be the best decision you make yet.
+Of course, the idea can be intimidating, but pushing through that fear could be the best decision you’ve made yet.